What We Learned From the Stormy Daniels 60 Minutes Interview

 Stormy Daniels: No. I honestly didn’t say anything.

-Trump Said He Wanted to Discuss Discuss Putting Daniels on “Celebrity Apprentice,” But Instead They Watch Shark Week
+Trump Invited Her Over to Discuss Putting Her on “Celebrity Apprentice,” But Instead They Watched Shark Week

 Stormy Daniels: I remember arriving, and he was watching Shark Week.
 He made me sit and watch an entire documentary about shark attacks.